Evolution and Design

 In other words, a regulatory gene is switched on here and adjusted there and hey presto – hands and feet appear!
 The origin of the regulatory gene system itself, and any mutations that regulatory and structural genes undergo, are of course attributed to blind chance.

-The living world presents endless fascinating examples of ingenious designs that expose the sheer idiocy of standard darwinian explanations.
-The butterfly, for instance, starts life as a tiny hard-shelled egg within which an embryo grows and eats its way out to become a caterpillar which proceeds to gorge itself on vegetation.
-When fully grown, the caterpillar sheds its skin for the last time, and changes into a pupa or chrysalis containing an amorphous mass of tissues which somehow rebuilds itself into a totally different structure with a totally different lifestyle.
-It is surely an insult to our intelligence to insist that the mysterious metamorphosis of a caterpillar into a butterfly could have originated by fortuitous genetic mutations!
-But as biochemist Michael Behe says, ‘In some ways, grown-up scientists are just as prone to wishful thinking as little boys ...’5
+The living world presents endless fascinating examples of ingenious designs that expose the sheer idiocy of standard Darwinian explanations.
+The butterfly, for instance, starts life as a tiny hard-shelled egg within which an embryo grows and eats its way out to become a caterpillar, which proceeds to gorge itself on vegetation.
+When fully grown, the caterpillar sheds its skin for the last time, and changes into a pupa or chrysalis containing an amorphous mass of tissues, which somehow rebuilds itself into a totally different structure with a totally different lifestyle.
+It is surely an insult to our intelligence to insist that the mysterious metamorphosis of a caterpillar into a butterfly could have originated by fortuitous genetic mutations.
+But as Michael Behe says, ‘In some ways, grown-up scientists are just as prone to wishful thinking as little boys ...’5

 There are countless puzzling examples of mimicry in the plant and animal worlds.
 For instance, the aardwolf resembles the striped hyena – an aggressive animal that most predators avoid.
 The aardwolf possesses an erectile mane along its back that makes it appear much larger than it really is and enhances its resemblance to the hyena.
 The similarities even extend to the aardwolf’s internal anatomy.
 How did random mutations and natural selection manage to accomplish this?

 Fig. 7.2.
 The aardwolf (top) mimics the striped hyena (bottom).8